Kyoshi Book 1 Review – The Rise of Kyoshi

 There are two animated Avatar shows following the journeys of Avatar Aang and Avatar Korra over multiple seasons.
 I watched Avatar: The Legend of Aang as a kid, and I’ve rewatched it twice between the ages of 18 and 28.
 It’s one of those shows that’s truly ‘suitable for all ages’.

-If you’re going to watch the animated series anyway, then you should probably watch them first.
-You don’t learn much about the character of Kyoshi from the animation, but you do get a feel for the universe, its magics and politics.
+If you’re going to watch the animated series anyway, then you should probably do that first.
+You don’t learn much about the character of Kyoshi from the animation, but you do get a feel for the universe, its magics, and its core politics.

-On the other hand, I think the book does a good job of quickly surmising those things.
-I certainly wouldn’t stop anyone from starting their Avatar experience with The Rise of Kyoshi, though I know other readers don’t feel the same way.
+On the other hand, I think the book does a good job of quickly summarising those things.
+I certainly wouldn’t stop anyone from starting their Avatar experience with The Rise of Kyoshi, which occurs in a largely untreaded, earlier section of Avatar history, though I know other readers don’t feel the same way.

-One thing to consider is that the books aren’t quite as suitable for young children as the animation is.
-However, the literature is well targeted towards the teenage and YA audiences.
+One thing to consider is that the books aren’t quite as suitable as the animation for young children.
+Instead, the literature is well targeted towards teenage and YA audiences.

 Overall, I would describe it as a coming of age/ responsibility plot.
-Like it’s predecessors in the Avatar franchise, the main characters are young people striving to understand the world around them while it all seems to be falling apart.
+Like its predecessors in the Avatar franchise, the main characters are young people striving to understand the world around them while it all seems to fall apart.

-This is a book unafraid of tackling big issues.
-Power imbalances and poverty are key themes, alongside others than I won’t mention for fear of spoiling the importance of certain plot threads.
+This is a book unafraid of big issues.
+Power imbalances and poverty are key themes, alongside others than I won’t mention for fear of spoiling the book for you.

-I’m a sucker for hardbacks, but my partner recently received The Dawn of Yangchen, another book in the same world as Kyoshi and it is truly a piece of art.
-This tome comes with not one, but two dustcovers, and the back itself is adoringly decorated with metallic gold text.
+I’m a sucker for hardbacks, but my partner recently received The Dawn of Yangchen, another book in the same world as Kyoshi, and it is truly a piece of art.
+This tome comes with not one, but two dustcovers, and the hardcover is adoringly decorated with metallic gold text.

 I have heard pages from the audio book and I did not resonate with the American English performance in the slightest.
 Rather than telling the story, the delivery came across as an attempt to make the story even more exciting, but really only succeeded in overemphasising certain words and lines in a rather distracting manner.